smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 }
 ```

 As this path is latency-sensitive, careful implementation is required to avoid excess allocations during redaction of sensitive data.
-Wrapping `Uri` and `HeaderMap` then providing a new `Display` implementation which skips over the sensitive data is preferable over allocating a new `String`/`HeaderMap` and mutating it.
+Wrapping [Uri](https://docs.rs/http/latest/http/uri/struct.Uri.html) and [HeaderMap](https://docs.rs/http/latest/http/header/struct.HeaderMap.html) then providing a new [Display](https://doc.rust-lang.org/std/fmt/trait.Display.html)/[Debug](https://doc.rust-lang.org/std/fmt/trait.Debug.html) implementation which skips over the sensitive data is preferable over allocating a new `String`/`HeaderMap` and mutating it.

 ### Middleware Position

-This logging middleware middleware should be applied outside of the [OperationHandler](https://github.com/awslabs/smithy-rs/blob/cd0563020abcde866a741fa123e3f2e18e1be1c9/rust-runtime/inlineable/src/server_operation_handler_trait.rs#L17-L21) after its construction in the generated `operation_registry.rs`.
-The middleware should preserve the associated types of the `OperationHandler` (`Response = Response<BoxBody>`, `Error = Infallible`) to cause minimal breakage.
+This logging middleware middleware should be applied outside of the [OperationHandler](https://github.com/awslabs/smithy-rs/blob/cd0563020abcde866a741fa123e3f2e18e1be1c9/rust-runtime/inlineable/src/server_operation_handler_trait.rs#L17-L21) after its construction in the (generated) `operation_registry.rs` file.
+The middleware should preserve the associated types of the `OperationHandler` (`Response = Response<BoxBody>`, `Error = Infallible`) to cause minimal disruption.

-An easy position to apply the logging middleware is illustrated below in the form of `Logging{Operation}::new`.
+An easy position to apply the logging middleware is illustrated below in the form of `Logging{Operation}::new`:

 ```rust
 let empty_operation = LoggingEmptyOperation::new(operation(registry.empty_operation));